ome/omero_search_engine/README.rst

 * Filters records where **Organism** = **mus musculus** and **Imaging Method** = **spim**
 * Returns JSON results ready for your script, web application or backend service

-For more advanced examples, see the examples/ directory or Swagger UI.
+For more advanced examples, see the `examples/ <https://github.com/ome/omero_search_engine/tree/main/examples>`_ directory or `API documentation <https://idr-testing.openmicroscopy.org/searchengine/apidocs/>`_.

 Documentation
 =============